josephDev123/Blog-CMS/README.md

-## Blog CMS with MERN stack
+## Blog CMS system with MERN stack

-Blog CMS is created with the mindset of enabling individuals to create articles, blog, written content etc.
+Blog CMS system is created with the mindset of enabling individuals to create articles, blog, written content etc. Readers are attracted to content or articles that have images or videos.
+As a result of this, i give the content creators the option to apply iamges to their content or articles.